pixeltable/pixelmemory/README.md

 ---

-**Pixelmemory demonstrates how to build sophisticated memory layers on top of [Pixeltable](https://github.com/pixeltable/pixeltable).** This reference implementation shows how to create persistent, searchable, multimodal memory for stateful AI agents—addressing the core challenges outlined in our guide on [Building Memory-Powered AI: Creating Stateful Agents with Pixeltable](https://www.pixeltable.com/blog/building-memory-powered-ai-stateful-agents-pixeltable).
+**Pixelmemory demonstrates how to build sophisticated memory layers on top of [Pixeltable](https://github.com/pixeltable/pixeltable).** This reference implementation shows how to create persistent, searchable, multimodal memory for stateful AI agents, addressing the core challenges outlined in our guide on [Building Memory-Powered AI: Creating Stateful Agents with Pixeltable](https://www.pixeltable.com/blog/building-memory-powered-ai-stateful-agents-pixeltable).

 ## 😩 Building AI Applications with Memory is Still Too Hard